 A pinch of sugar (this is very important as it takes the acidity out of the tomatoes) I put about 1 teaspoon

 Simmer for about 1-2 hours or until firm.
 Your spoon should be able to stay up when put it the sauce.
 Stir sauce about every 10 minutes or so.

 Since this is comfort food, you can add a little magical tone to this recipe by cooking with the intent on bringing your family comfort.
-Especially nice on a cold winter’s day.
+Especially nice energy to have on a cold winter’s day.